Commonwealth Observer Groups

-Commonwealth Observer Groups are groups formed to monitor elections in various countries around the world.
+Commonwealth Observer Group (COG) is a team appointed by the Commonwealth Secretary-General to observe elections in member countries.
 Each group is usually made up of various statesmen from various countries in the Commonwealth of Nations.
 The job of each Group is to assess whether the elections are conducted fairly.
 At the end of the observation period, reports are written and submitted to the Commonwealth headquarters.
 The following are such groups formed to date: